 Factual error: When Chekov and Uhura first see USS Enterprise and then later beam aboard, the carrier shown is not USS Enterprise (a nuclear aircraft carrier), but rather USS Ranger (a conventional or oil-fired carrier).
 The most obvious clue is the "island", the huge structure that sits on the deck of the carrier.
 USS Enterprise has the most distinctive and unique island of all the USN carriers, being totally cube-like in appearance.
 The carrier in Star Trek IV has a more conventional style island.
 [It is true that the USS Ranger was used in lieu of the USS Enterprise for the movie.
 This is because the Enterprise was on deployment at the time.
 Though by the time the movie was made the Enterprise had had its distinctive pagoda-like island rebuilt by Puget Sound Naval Shipyard in 1980, the aircraft carrier served until 2012 with a still-distinctive cube shaped island.]
+(00:53:30)

-Other: When we first see the Klingon bird of prey on Vulcan (just before we see closeups of the "Bounty" written on the side) it is clear that the ship is far too small to contain a pair of adult humpback whales plus 18000 cubic feet of water in its hold.
+Other mistake: When we first see the Klingon bird of prey on Vulcan (just before we see closeups of the "Bounty" written on the side) it is clear that the ship is far too small to contain a pair of adult humpback whales plus 18000 cubic feet of water in its hold.
 Later, when the ship is hovering above the sea after foiling the whaling ship's attack it seems considerably larger.

 Factual error: They are about to perform major brain surgery on Chekov, but he is not nearly prepped for such a procedure.
 His head is not shaved, the area is not marked or masked and it has not been swabbed with Betadine, even though they are about to cut into his skull with a bonesaw.
 The "they haven't had time to prepare yet" argument doesn't hold water, because the surgeon is already approaching Chekov's head with the saw.
+(01:24:30)

-Continuity: The crew wrote 'HMS Bounty' in large red letters on the side of the Klingon Bird of Prey, but in all subsequent flying shots, the large red writing is never seen again.
+Continuity mistake: The crew wrote 'HMS Bounty' in large red letters on the side of the Klingon Bird of Prey, but in all subsequent flying shots, the large red writing is never seen again.
 It's not burned off as you only get heat entering the atmosphere if the speed is sufficient, and it's not wind resistance either, because the lettering is missing just after they take off.